Eko Atlantic: Overview

-Eko Atlantic will satisfy needs for financial, commercial, residential and tourist accommodations, with infrastructure in line with modern and environmental standards[this document does not show which environmental standards are used neither if Eko Atlantic is in line with any environmental standard].
-These standards will offer the city’s residents water, waste management, security and transportation systems.
+Eko Atlantic will satisfy needs for financial, commercial, residential and tourist accommodations, with infrastructure in line with modern and environmental standards.
+These standards will offer the city's residents water, waste management, security and transportation systems.
 The city will also have an independent source of energy generated specifically for the city.

 Eko Atlantic is situated on land reclaimed from erosion and is protected by a coastal revetment designed by Royal Haskoning colloquially known as the Great Wall of Lagos, a planned 8.5 km long barrier constructed primarily of rock and faced with concrete accropode armour.

 The Eko Atlantic City project received global attention in 2009, as the Lagos State Government and its private sector partners on the Project, South Energyx, received the Clinton Global Initiative Commitment Certificate.

+Purpose

+In addition to providing a state-of-the-art business district for West Africa, the city aims to restore land lost to coastal erosion over the past century, offer a long-term solution to the erosion problem along Lagos' coastline, shield Victoria Island from ocean surge, and create job opportunities.
+Seven kilometers of revetment will also be built.
+The city will have its own bureaucracy and be regarded as a separate municipality.
+It will have an offshore banking zone and permit investors to transfer money freely.

 Districts

-Eko Atlantic is master-planned to contain seven districts which are as follows: